data-mill-cloud/data-mill/infrastructure/README.md

 Now we can manage the objects on the datalake, for instance create (`mc mb minio/mybucket`), list (`mc ls minio/mybucket`), delete (`mc rm minio/mybucket/myfile`).

 Pachyderm is provided for code versioning purposes.
 This component is using the default minio datalake, where it creates a specific bucket.
-The utility pachctl can be installed to interact with Pachyderm, see the guide [here](http://docs.pachyderm.io/en/latest/getting_started/local_installation.html), for instance:
+The utility pachctl can be installed to interact with Pachyderm, see the guide [here](http://docs.pachyderm.io/en/latest/getting_started/local_installation.html).
 Once pachctl is available, we can point it to the cluster's master node, or in case of a single node setup like minikube or mikrok8s to the sole node available:
 ```
 export ADDRESS=$(minikube ip)":30650"